 1. Bed & Breakfast

-Can’t say I agree with the author much at all on this one.
-Although a couple in retirement could turn their home into a B&B to Make Money In Retirement, this is not what all would call either “empowered retirement” nor would I think this suitable for the long term.
+I can’t say I agree with the author much at all on this one.
+Although a couple in retirement could turn their home into a B&B to Make Money In Retirement, this is not what many would call either “empowered retirement” nor would I think this suitable for the long term.

-But I will say that capitalizing on the B&B popularity would be very easy with a blog about the B&B experience … you could consider slanting it toward a “how to” dialogue with your readers, or an idea which appeals to me … travel often, visit many B&B’s a write reviews.
+But I will say that capitalizing on the B&B popularity would be very easy with a blog about the B&B experience … you could consider slanting it toward a “how-to” dialogue with your readers, or an idea which appeals to me … travel often, visit many B&B’s and write reviews.

 2. Home Handyman